Reoriented Memory of Galaxy Spins for the Early Universe: Alignments between Present Galaxy Spins and Initial Tidal Fields

-For the current analysis, a total of $44956$ galaxies are selected at $z=0$, which have total masses $M_{g}$ in a range of $11.8\le\log\mg\le 12.6$ with $\mg\equiv M_{g}/(\munit)$ and contain $300$ or more stellar particles ($n_{s}\ge 300$) within $2\rh$ \cite{300}.
+For the current analysis, a total of $44956$ galaxies are selected at $z=0$, which have total masses $M_{g}$ in a range of $11.8\le\log\mg\le 12.6$ with $\mg\equiv M_{g}/(\munit)$ and contain $300$ or more stellar particles ($n_{s}\ge 300$) within $2\rh$ \citep{bet-etal07}.
 The present stellar spin of each selected galaxy is determined as $\js\equiv {\bf J}_{\star}(z=0)/\vert{\bf J}_{\star}(z=0)\vert$ with ${\bf J}_{\star}(z=0)\equiv\sum_{\gamma=1}^{n_{s}}{m_{\star\gamma}}\,({\bf x}_{c}-{\bf x}_{\gamma})\times({\bf v}_{c}-{\bf v}_{\gamma})$, where $m_{\star\gamma}$, ${\bf x}_{\gamma}$ and ${\bf v}_{\gamma}$ denote the mass, comoving position and peculiar velocity of the $\gamma$th stellar particle, respectively, while ${\bf x}_{c}$ and ${\bf v}_{c}$ are the comoving position and peculiar velocity of the potential minimum (coinciding well with the galaxy center of mass), respectively.

-Tracing all constituent DM particles of each selected galaxy enclosed within $\rv$ back to $z=127$, we locate their initial center of mass, ${\bf q}_{c}$.
+Tracing all constituent DM particles of each selected galaxy enclosed within $\rv$ back to $z=127$, we find its proto-galactic sites and locate its initial center of mass, ${\bf q}_{c}$.
+Figure \ref{fig:image} shows the two dimensional projected images of randomly selected proto-galaxies with their center of masses marked by red dots in four different mass sections.
+As can be seen, the spatial extents of the lowest-mass proto-galaxies are larger than the smoothing scales, $\rf/(\dunit)\le 1$, which is important to ascertain since the initial tidal field smoothed on the scales larger than the spatial extents of the proto-galactic sites could produce overdamped alignment signals.
 The initial tidal field, ${\bf T}({\bf q}_{c})$, is put through a similarity transformation to yield its three orthonormal eigenvectors, $\{\tm({\bf q}_{c}),\ti({\bf q}_{c}),\tn({\bf q}_{c})\}$, parallel to its major, intermediate and minor principal axes, respectively.
-The alignments of the present galaxy stellar spins and the principal axes of the initial tidal field as a function of total mass are then evaluated as $\{\langle\vert\js\cdot\hat{\bf t}_{l}\vert\rangle\}_{l=1}^{3}$, where the ensemble averages are taken over the galaxies whose masses fall in a given differential interval of $[\log\mg, \log\mg+d\log\mg]$.
+The alignments of the present galaxy stellar spins and the principal axes of the initial tidal field as a function of $\log\mg$ are then evaluated as $\{\langle\vert\js\cdot\hat{\bf t}_{l}\vert\rangle\}_{l=1}^{3}$, where the ensemble averages are taken over the galaxies whose masses fall in a given differential interval of $[\log\mg, \log\mg+d\log\mg]$.